PM Luxon breaches the cabinet manual

 His comments will also strengthen the impression that Luxon’s government aims to run down the school lunches programme, so they have an excuse to scrap it.

-Four food safety investigations are currently underway into the school lunch scheme, including one by the Ministry of Primary Industries.
+Four food safety investigations are currently underway into the school lunch scheme, including one by the Ministry of Primary Industries2.

 By endorsing a particular product, Marmite, Luxon also breached the cabinet manual.